Officials at NASA have announced a mid-November launch date for their new "Mega Moon rocket."

 It will allow for amazing exploration and science

 One of NASA's stated goals with its Artemis program is to land "the first woman and first person of color on the moon."
-The SLS’s Orion crew capsule is capable of taking four astronauts on jaunts to space, and it is expected to do so for the first time with the Artemis II mission, which will fly around the moon sometime after the uncrewed Artemis I mission, currently scheduled for no earlier than May 2022.
+The SLS’s Orion crew capsule is capable of taking four astronauts on jaunts to space, and it is expected to do so for the first time with the Artemis II mission, which will fly around the moon sometime after the uncrewed Artemis I mission, currently scheduled for late August.

 Artemis III is expected to bring people to the moon no earlier than 2025, according to Space.com.
 The program hopes to eventually build an orbiting station around the moon called the Lunar Gateway and establish the Artemis Base Camp near the moon’s south pole, according to NASA.
 Having humans, rather than just robots, on the moon’s surface will allow for faster and more complicated procedures to explore the moon.